For a better video call experience, use your phone camera as a webcam or video capture device.

 During video calls, use controls on the phone screen or on the Webcam window in the app on your PC to switch cameras, pause camera, use subject tracking, and more.

-Subject tracking uses facial recognition, tracking, and zoom to keep subjects centered in the frame.
+Subject tracking (on Snapdragon-powered Motorola phones) uses facial recognition, tracking, and zoom to keep subjects centered in the frame.
 When Subject tracking is on, Smart Connect chooses cameras automatically, and the View setting is disabled.
 When Subject tracking is off, and the front or rear camera has multiple sensors, tap View to choose which sensor you want to use.
 Subject tracking works best when subjects are within 2m from the phone, and within an angle of view up to 107 degrees (when using rear cameras).

 Set up your phone or tablet as a webcam, then use it with popular video calling apps.